tdwg/website/conferences/2024/submissions/posters/index.md

 ### Uploading content

 * You will receive a link via separate email for uploading your poster **as a PDF**, and optionally an accompanying video (MP4), to the conference Google Drive.
 * **Please sign in to Google** before clicking the link to upload your poster or video.
 Your Google account can use any email (gmail not necessary).
 If you missed this email, please request the link from [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).
-Please upload a solid version by 19 August.
+  * Verify your settings (under the gear icon->General->Uploads) and make sure that "Convert uploads to Google Docs editor format" is _unchecked._
 * **Deadline to upload revisions** to the conference server is [midnight JST 30 August](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Last+Slide+Update+to+Server+-+SPNHC-TDWG+2024&iso=20240830T235959&p1=775)
 * See also [How to update your file without changing the URL or file name](#tip-update-file)